neurobioinfo/scrnabox/docs/Step8.md

 # Step 8: Differential gene expression (DGE) analysis
 In Step 8, DGE analysis is computed to identify differentially expressed genes (DEG) between two conditions.
 Prior to computing DGE, users can [add metdata](#add-metadata) containing phenotypic and experimental data to the Seurat object, which can then be used to define the groups used for DGE analysis.
-In order to define the contrasts used in the DGE analysis, users must modify the [contrast matrices ](#contrast-matrices) priot to submitting the command to [compute DGE](#computing-dge).
+In order to define the contrasts used in the DGE analysis, users must modify the [contrast matrices ](#contrast-matrices) prior to submitting the command to [compute DGE](#computing-dge).
 ScRNAbox can compute DGE between conditions using all cell types or cell type groups.
 Furthermore, scRNAbox provides two frameworks for computing DGE: <br />

 **1) Cell-based DGE**<br />
 Cells are used as replicates and DGE is computed using the Seurat _FindMarkers_ ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)).
 While _FindMarkers_ supports several statistical frameworks to compute DGE, we set the default method in our implementation to MAST, which is tailored for scRNAseq data ([Finak et al. 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5))<br />